-China's growth objectives clash with financial stability goal: IMF
+China's growth objectives clash with financial stability goal - IMF

 The report said Chinese banks, while meeting Basel requirements, should hold more liquid assets and gradually increase their capital to create buffers to absorb potential losses that can be expected during China’s economic transition as credit is tightened and assumed guarantees for investors are removed.

+On its visits to China, the IMF conducted stress tests covering 33 banks with 171 trillion yuan ($26 trillion) in total assets and 20 trillion yuan in off-balance sheet WMPS.
+The IMF said the tests showed “widespread” and “large” under-capitalisation among joint-stock and city commercial banks under a severely adverse scenario, which includes both domestic and external financial shocks.

+Under the scenario, the nonperforming loans ratio for the 33 banks would jump to 9.1 percent from 1.5 percent.
+The capital shortfall for the 33 tested banks amounts to 2.5 percent of gross domestic product, the IMF said.
+It said in a footnote the PBOC did not give it access to all the supervision data needed for its stress tests, without elaborating.

-The People’s Bank of China (PBOC) reacted swiftly to the report’s release, saying that while the report is objective and pertinent, the assessment “does not the whole picture.”
+The PBOC reacted swiftly to the report’s release, saying that while the report is objective and pertinent, the stress tests “do not reflect the whole picture.”

-China has relatively strong ability to fend off any financial risk, the central bank said in a statement on its website.
+China has a relatively strong ability to fend off any financial risk, the central bank said in a statement on its website.

-Sources have told Reuters that China is likely to keep this year’s GDP growth target of “around 6.5 percent” in 2018 even as Beijing steps up a campaign, now in its second year, to control systemic financial risks.

-Reporting by Ryan Woo; Editing by Simon Cameron-moore
+Reporting by Ryan Woo; Editing by Simon Cameron-Moore and Sam Holmes